rtmigo/fmap_dart/README.md

 # [fmap](https://github.com/rtmigo/fmap)

-Dart library with a `Map` collection that stores its elements in files.
+Dart library with a `Map` that stores its elements in files.

 Can be used as a **cache** or **persistent** key-value **storage**.